-Baby Boomers’ eagerness to travel and willingness to spend more for luxury in some areas and activities results in interesting travel trends and spending habits that are worth keeping an eye on.
-Read on for much more about how, where and why Baby Boomers travel.
+This generations' eagerness to travel and willingness to spend more for luxury in some areas and activities results in interesting travel trends and spending habits that are worth keeping an eye on.
+Read on for much more about how, where and why this generation travel.

-31% of Baby Boomers travelling internationally in 2019 had already booked their trips by September 2018, which is up from 23% of bookings made in 2017.
+31% of those traveling internationally in 2019 had already booked their trips by September 2018, which is up from 23% of bookings made in 2017.

-47% of Baby Boomers travelling will visit domestic destinations only, 48% plan to travel both domestically and internally; and just 6% plan to travel abroad only.
+47% of those traveling will visit domestic destinations only, 48% plan to travel both domestically and internally; and just 6% plan to go abroad only.

 84% of Baby Boomers will use online services to book their travel.

-62% of Boomers will use all or most of their annual leave earned at work versus 77% of Millennials.
+62% will use all or most of their annual leave earned at work versus 77% of Millennials.

-Work, money and health are the top 3 factors that stop Boomers from travelling.
+Work, money and health are the top 3 factors that stop this demographic from travelling.
 Although cost is the biggest reason for all ages, 32% of Boomers say that health concerns limit travel.

 Smartphones are essential for 55% of Baby Boomers when travelling.

-38% of Baby Boomers have a “travel bucket list”.
+38% of this generation have a “travel bucket list”.

-In 2019, about 15% of Baby Boomers are planning “skip generation” trips, in which grandparents travel with grandkids and leave the middle generation at home.
+In 2019, about 15% of this generation is planning “skip generation” trips, in which grandparents travel with grandkids and leave the middle generation at home.

-A massive $157 billion is spent by Boomers on trips every year.
+A massive $157 billion is spent by them on vacations every year.

-In 2019, Boomers are expected to spend roughly $2,000 more on travel than both Millennials and Gen Xers.
+In 2019, they are expected to spend roughly $2,000 more on vacations than both Millennials and Gen Xers.

-Before booking a trip, about 95% of Boomers like to know that they have found the best deal.
+Before booking a trip, about 95% of this demographic like to know that they have found the best deal.

-Over half (56%) of Baby Boomers are willing to pay extra for a luxury trip.
+Over half (56%) of this age bracket is willing to pay extra for a luxury trip.

-Just 57% of Boomers say that they consider budget as a factor in their trip, and many are willing to book luxury services and packages.
+Just 57% say that they consider budget as a factor in their trip, and many are willing to book luxury services and packages.

 When planning a trip, over half (55%) of Boomers take online reviews into consideration.

-The most popular online tools among Boomers for booking and planning trips are TripAdvisor, Travelocity, Expedia, Google Maps and Yelp.
+The most popular online tools for booking and planning trips are TripAdvisor, Travelocity, Expedia, Google Maps and Yelp.

-These vacation spending statistics tell us a lot about how much money Baby Boomers spend on travel and what they consider when booking a trip.
-Baby Boomers spend a massive $157 billion a year on travel and are expected to spend $2000 more than Millennials and Gen Xers this year.
-Boomers are definitely prepared to spend their hard-earned cash if it means that they’ll get the holiday they’re looking for.
+These vacation spending statistics tell us a lot about how much money the boomer generation spends on travel and what they consider when booking a trip.
+They spend a massive $157 billion a year on travel and are expected to spend $2000 more than Millennials and Gen Xers this year.
+This demographic are definitely prepared to spend their hard-earned cash if it means that they’ll get the holiday or break they’re looking for.

-With just 57% considering budget as a factor when planning trips, for many Baby Boomers, luxury travel is definitely an option on their list.
+With just 57% considering budget as a factor when planning trips, luxury travel is definitely an option on their list.
 On top of this, Boomers spend over double the amount that Millennials do on accommodation.
-Regardless, almost all Boomers, a whopping 95%, like to know that they have the best possible deal before booking, suggesting that even when spending a lot on travel, Baby Boomers do like to save where they can.
+Regardless, a whopping 95%, like to know that they have the best possible deal before booking, suggesting that even when spending a lot on travel, they do like to save where they can.

 94% of Baby Boomers are expected to take a minimum of one domestic trip in 2019, with the average number of anticipated trips being 3-4.

-53% of Baby Boomers planned to travel internationally, with the average number of trips being between 1-2.
+53% planned to travel internationally, with the average number of trips being between 1-2.

 24% of Boomers’ planned international trips for 2019 were “bucket list trips”.